mindspore-ai/mindspore/mindspore/lite/examples/train_lenet/README.md

 - Prepare the folder that should be pushed into the device
 - Copy this folder into the device and run the scripts on the device

-See how to run the script and paramaters definitions in the [Quick Start Section](#quick-start)
+See how to run the script and parameters definitions in the [Quick Start Section](#quick-start)

 ## Preparing the model

 Within the model folder a `prepare_model.sh` script uses MindSpore infrastructure to export the model into a `.mindir` file.
 The user can specify a docker image on which MindSpore is installed.
-Otherwise, the pyhton script will be run locally.
+Otherwise, the python script will be run locally.
 The script then converts the `.mindir` to a `.ms` format using the MindSpore ToD converter.
 The script accepts a tar ball where the converter resides.
 Otherwise, the script will attempt to find the converter in the MindSpore ToD build output directory.